 Christmas shopping used to be quick and simple: my mom, dad, sister, brother, a few friends and done.
-Since Chris and I got married, fifteen people have been added to my family tree with eight of them being nieces and nephews ten years old and under.
-I've since had to figure out a way for us to shop for Christmas gifts with a reasonable budget and little stress.
+Since Chris and I got married a few years ago, fifteen people have been added to my family tree with eight of them being nieces and nephews ten years old and under.
+I've had to figure out a way for us to shop for Christmas gifts for a lot of people with a reasonable budget and little stress.

 (I use this list to make our list and keep on budget.
 You can download it for free by clicking on that link!)

 We try to keep it fair and reasonable.
-We spend the same amount on my parents and his mom, and we spend the same on each of the kids.
+We spend the same amount on my parents and his mom, and we spend the same on each of the nieces and nephews.
 We spend a bit more on my sister and brother since they're younger, single and kid-less.
 We add it all up and know exactly what needs to be put aside to make it happen.

 This is one of my best tricks that keeps me the most sane.
 I start looking for gifts for the next year immediately following Christmas.
 I found a great deal online this past March at one of my favorite outlet stores.
-I stocked up on a few gifts and was done with three people!
+I stocked up on a few gifts and was done with three people in just minutes!
 I stick them in my gift storage area and move on.

-I also keep up with discount sites or deals such as GroopDealz and Pick Your Plum.
+I also keep up with discount sites and deals such as GroopDealz and Pick Your Plum.
 There are so many cute, custom and unique gifts out there.

 By spreading it out, he doesn't get overwhelmed (both with shopping and financially) and that means it is more enjoyable for me, too.

-Personally, I like to be done with shopping early enough so I can enjoy the wrapped gifts under the tree and not get tangled up in the hustle and bustle of the stores.
-We were done as of Saturday, so we can now sit back and enjoy the week leading up to Christmas.
+Personally, I like to be done with shopping early enough so I can enjoy the wrapped gifts under the tree, not get tangled up in the hustle and bustle of the stores, and sit back and enjoy the weeks leading up to Christmas.

 What are your tricks for making holiday shopping fun and memorable?

 Don't forget to download the Christmas Budget & Gift List!